Michael Shellenberger: Politics

+He was the keynote speaker for Genspect's 2022 conference in Denver.

 2018 California gubernatorial election

 Shellenberger was a Democratic candidate for governor in the 2018 California gubernatorial election, placing ninth in a field of twenty-seven candidates with 0.5% of the vote, with 31,692 votes (the winner was Gavin Newsom with 2,343,792 votes).

+Forbes profiled Shellenberger before the election.
+He said in the interview that nuclear power must be the primary fuel to address climate change, calling environmentalists who opposed nuclear "fake environmentalists."
+In that election, James Hansen, the "grandfather of the modern climate movement" endorsed him.

 2022 California gubernatorial election

 Shellenberger ran as an independent in the 2022 gubernatorial election on a platform calling for homelessness reform via removal of encampments and mandatory treatment for drug addiction and mental illness, advocating for water desalination as an answer to California's water shortage, and increasing use of nuclear power, specifically by keeping the Diablo Canyon Power Plant open and building new power plants.
 Shellenberger placed third in a field of twenty-six with 4.1% of the vote.
 A HuffPost profile called Shellenberger a centrist, arguing that "Shellenberger instead is closer in character to figures like New York Mayor Eric Adams (D), a moderate critic of certain left-wing dogmas".
 The same article noted his support for "abortion rights, universal health care, gun safety regulation, a $15 minimum wage, collective bargaining rights, and alternatives to incarceration for drug-related crimes".
 The Wall Street Journal wrote that Shellenberger is a proponent of school choice initiatives.